An assessment of your farm’s financial position. This is one of your mutual obligations for Farm Household Allowance.

 If you don’t have internet access

 If you can’t complete the about you section online, you can print the assessment form.
+This form is just for the about you section of the assessment.
 Fill it in and take it to your adviser.
 Don’t send it to us.
-They’ll use the information to complete the full online Farm Financial Assessment.
+They’ll use the information to complete the full Farm Financial Assessment online.
 They’ll talk to you about their assessment of your financial position before sending the information to us.

 Set up an appointment